zhxu33/cyberpunk2088/ProjectDocument.md

 **World Management**
 The game [world](https://github.com/zhxu33/cyberpunk2088/blob/8d7a970efad04fd0dad5144f9eb6f5c1f833ce91/cyberpunk2088/scripts/world.gd#L1) is designed as a system of sub-systems providing for various aspects of the gameplay.
 Fundamentally, the world is the maps, enemies, bosses, and NPCs that go into making up the whole game.

 **Map Generation System**

 Randomly selectable are [two principal maps](https://github.com/zhxu33/cyberpunk2088/blob/1f936a282df19a1f0fc453156f62eb676ab69458/cyberpunk2088/scripts/world.gd#L27), which the world keeps; one can be selected for a new level.
 These maps already exist in the memory when the game begins and so can be accessed immediately when required.

-Randomly selectable are [two principal maps](https://github.com/zhxu33/cyberpunk2088/blob/1f936a282df19a1f0fc453156f62eb676ab69458/cyberpunk2088/scripts/world.gd#L27), which the world keeps; one can be selected for a new level.
-These maps already exist in the memory when the game begins and so can be accessed immediately when required.

 ![alt text](images/jx/preload_map.png)

 **Character Management**
 The world handles three main types of characters:
 * Regular Enemies (dogs, samurai, and slimes)